 The strong walls managed to support the dome through the ravages of time and the hall was used as a rural church or a farmhouse until 1959 when archaeologists began to work at the consolidation of the building and at the conservation of its decoration, i.e. fragments of mosaics on the dome, the mural paintings on the walls with four niches being almost entirely lost.

 For centuries the ancient Romans and Greeks regarded mosaics as a construction technique for making very durable floors.
 It is only at the beginning of the IVth century that mosaics were massively utilized for the decoration of walls, ceilings and vaults; this development coincided with the spreading of the Christian faith.
 S. Costanza in Rome has one of the first examples of vaults with figurative mosaics.
 In the Vth century this technique was utilized for the decoration of the Mausoleum of Galla Placidia and of the Baptistery of Neon at Ravenna and eventually mosaics became the most distinct feature of Byzantine art.

 Villa Romana de Centcelles: overall view of the dome

 The dome of the circular hall shows that this new approach to the decoration of buildings reached Spain too, although the loss of Early Christian churches does not allow to appreciate its development there.
 It was only when Byzantine craftsmen worked at the decoration of the Great Mosque of Cordoba that Spain saw again fine mosaics on the walls of its monuments.

 The mosaics on the dome at Centcelles were arranged in concentric bands, a design which required a well-thought preparatory phase.
-In one of the bands the scenes are separated by a fake architecture of spiralling Ionic columns, another element which testifies to the complexity of the decoration and which was typical of the Sidamara sarcophagi.
+In one of the bands the scenes are separated by a fake architecture of Ionic columns, another element which testifies to the complexity of the decoration.

 Villa Romana de Centcelles: Spring (left) and Autumn (right) in the highest mosaic band